Brott Music Festival: Boris Brott and educational programs

-Boris Brott was also former principal Education & Family Conductor at the National Arts Centre Orchestra in Ottawa, music director and Conductor Laureate of New West Symphony in Los Angeles and the McGill Chamber Orchestra in Montreal.
-He founded Brott Music Festival in 1988 and the National Academy Orchestra of Canada in 1989.
 The festival re-introduced music education performances to Hamilton in 1999.
 Since then, the NAO has performed for over 144,000 schoolchildren from across southern Ontario.

 It is estimated that Boris Brott introduced classical music to one million children during his career.
 He has written over 300 scripted children's concerts, such as Welcome Bach, Meet Mr. Beethoven; Trick or Treat to a Wicked Beat; There's an Animal in My Orchestra; Boris the Explorer: So You Want to Sing?; and J.S.
 Bach Meets Glenn Gould.
 Brott Music Education Concert highlights over the past nine years have included: